 If you prefer to travel by plane, then several airlines offer discounts to people over 60, so it’s always worth double-checking before you book.

-Anyone aged over 60 who holds a Boots Advantage Card can earn extra points on their purchases (you’ll receive 10 points per £1 spent, as opposed to the usual 4), and receive discounts on glasses.
+Anyone aged over 60 who holds a Boots Advantage Card can earn extra points on purchases of Boots products (you’ll receive eight points per £1 spent, as opposed to the usual four), and receive discounts on glasses.

 Specsavers offer free eye tests for people over 60, plus 20% off any pair of glasses over £69.